fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 assets all over the internet.
 Download assets from [here](assets.zip) and unpack them in a `data` folder in the root folder of your project.

-Let's start by creating a new scene.
-Run the editor and go to `File -> New Scene`.
-Since we're making a 2D game, switch the editor camera mode to `Orthographic` at the right top corner of the scene preview window.
+Let's start filling the scene.
+Run the editor and remove all content from the generated scene.
+Since we're making a 2D game, switch the editor's camera mode to `Orthographic` at the right top corner of the scene preview window.
 Now we need to populate the scene with some objects, we'll start by adding a simple ground block.
 Right-click on `__ROOT__` of the scene in `World Viewer` and select `Add Child -> Physics2D -> Rigid Body`.
 This will create a rigid body for the ground block, select the rigid body, and set `Body Type` to `Static` in `Inspector`, by doing this we're telling the physics engine that our ground block should not move and be rock-solid.
 Every rigid body requires a collider, otherwise, the physics engine will not know how to handle collisions, right-click on the rigid body in `Inspector` and click `Add Child -> Physics2D -> Collider`.
 We've just added a new collider to the rigid body, by default it has a `Cuboid` shape with a `1.0` meter in height and width.
 Finally, we need to add some graphics to the rigid body, right-click on the rigid body and click `Add Child -> 2D -> Rectangle`.
 This adds a simple 2D sprite, select it and set a texture to it by drag'n'dropping it from the asset browser on the white field of the `Texture` field in the `Inspector`.
 For my scene, I'm gonna